 Continue the step by step setup for lighting the set.
 With key and fill lights established and positioned as the objective lighting of the shot, begin to build dimension, specularity, and separation from the background with the addition of hair lighting.
 Watch and learn as photographer, Jake Hicks, adds 2 hair lights to the set, taking care to establish intentional distance and height.
 Learn how to balance the lighting setup to avoid unwanted shadows and asymmetrical illumination of the subject.
 As the lighting setup fills out, realize the importance of Angle of Incidence.

 Introducing Color (10:53)

-After completing a solid lighting foundation for the set, begin the process of introducing color.
-Think about color in relationship to the background of the set, the styling and wardrobe of the model, and the gels that are placed on each light.
+After completing a solid lighting foundation for the set, begin the process of introducing color to your photography shoot.
+Think about color in relationship to the background of the set, the styling and wardrobe of the model, and the color gels that are placed on each light.
 Apply color theory to the process of lighting a colored gel set for intentional design in your creative work.
 Follow photographer, Jake Hicks, as he explores and defines his creative process in developing distinctive, colorful imagery.

 Skin Retouch (13:55)

 Upon completing production for the first look - the gelled flare - begin the photography retouching process in Photoshop, with photographer Jake Hicks.
 For this example, work to understand a portrait retouching approach, adding more complex editorial examples as the training series progress.
 In this section, focus on retouching skin, using Photoshop's Patch Tool to eliminate the most glaring distractions.